pkraikhun/tswd-portfolio-pkraikhu/critique-by-design.md

 The visualization is shown to two friends who provide me with their critique on the chart.

 Friend 1: It took her sometime to figure out the meaning of the topic as she does not have expertise in economics, particularly the accronym.
 After some context about the SWF and FDI, she thought the chart highlight the information on the change well.
 However, it took her a while to notice the year lable of the axis.
 She also mentioned that the slope chart was not very familiar to her.
 Apart from that, she had some comment on the shades of color green that is used to differentiate the chart.
 It was too dark and appered more black.
-She also recommended adjusting the size of the sector legend.
+Lastly, She recommended adjusting the size of the sector legend.

 Friend 2: She also faced the same problem of not understanding the SWF and FDI concept.
 She recommended adding subtitle to provide more clarity.
 She mentioned that the visualizaion aligns with the normal eye-travel pattern - from left to right.
 With label on the right hand side makes it not redundance.
 However, she expressed concern as using green-red color pair not only symbolize increase-decrease, but also good-bad.
 Hence, it would be better to pick some color that does not provide that impression.
 Additionally, the shade of grey used is also a little bit too dark making the whole visualization seems busy.